willfeng27/Spotify-History-Analysis/README.md

 # Spotify-History-Analysis
-Personal project to analyze spotify data.
+Personal project to analyze Spotify data in the form of a JSON file.